s3yonsei/rewind_serverless/README.md

 In the REWIND kernel, the system call numbers for `checkpoint` and `rewind` are `548` and `549`.

-## 5. License

-Copyright for REWIND is held by the Jaehyun Song (Sungkyunkwan University) and Jinkyu Jeong (Yonsei University).
-Feel free to reach out to us if you're interested in obtaining a license to integrate REWIND into your commercial product.

-## 6. Contributors and Contacts
+## 5. Contributors and Contacts

-1. Jaehyun Song, Sungkyunkwan University, jaehyun.song@csi.skku.edu
-2. Jinkyu Jeong, Younsei University, jinkyu@yonsei.ac.kr
+Jaehyun Song, Jinkyu Jeong, [Scalable Systems Software Lab](https://cslab.yonsei.ac.kr), Yonsei University, South Korea

-Please contact us if you have any questions or inquiries.
+Please contact us at jaehyun.song@csi.skku.edu or jinkyu@yonsei.ac.kr if you have any questions or inquiries.

-## 7. Acknowledgements
+## 6. Acknowledgements
-TBD
+TBU